oleksiikraievyi/Elasticsearch-Inside/README.md

 # Elasticsearch Inside

-## Project looking for new maintainer
+## Project looking for new maintainer.
+Contact me.

 Many thanks to [DJPorv](https://github.com/DJPorv) who created the first version of this.